 In the upper reaches of the Mountain Creek, habitat restoration for the endangered Southern Pygmy Perch also has many benefits for landholders, revitalising much-loved and valuable creek systems.

-If you are interested in guidance for waterway management on your property or have a specific problem you’d like to tackle, please get in touch with our Project Officer Kylie.
+If you are interested in guidance for waterway management on your property or have a specific problem you’d like to tackle, please get in touch with our Project Officer Peter.
 You can fill in the form or use the contact details below to get in touch.